Getting Started with Full Spectrum Slicing

 So I sketched up this simple electric tea light desk lantern in Autodesk Fusion, knowing Full Spectrum would make it a breeze to paint the individual, 1.2 mm-thin facets in the slicer.

 Painting was done in a total of 12 different colored facets (3 primary + 9 mixed) along with black for the base.
-Using RYB from a transparent PETG filament sampler set I found, it turns out great!
+Using red, yellow, and blue (RYB) from a transparent PETG filament sampler set I found, it turns out great!

 For me the main body of this prints in about 9 hours at 0.16 mm layer height on the Snapmaker U1 with only ~22 g of waste for the prime tower.
 In 12 colors plus black!

 This, I think, is very cool.
 No longer must we print flat, 2D lantern panels that need assembly.
-A truly multi-color, fully 3D lantern is just one print away.
+A truly multi-color and fully 3D lantern is just one print away.

-If you’re interested in trying this one, there’s video showing more details at this timestamp, with the Snapmaker Orca with Full Spectrum 3MF file available on Printables.
+If you’re interested in trying this one, there’s video showing more details at this timestamp, with the Snapmaker Orca 3MF file available on Printables along with STLs to try with other systems.

 5. Color Test Palettes (Print this first!)